mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 $$\text{log}(\lambda(s)) = \boldsymbol{\beta}\boldsymbol{x}(s)^\intercal = \beta_1 \times x(s)_1 +\cdots+ \beta_I x(s)_I$$

-and so our model of abundance across the whole study area is
+therefore the abundance model across the whole study area is

 $$N(B) \sim \text{Poisson}(\mu(B))$$

 Some other important things to note here is that we can also model the number of individuals within any subregion of *B*, which also has a Poisson distribution.
 So, if you have a set of non-overlapping subregions where <span>$$r_1 \cup \cdots \cup r_k = B$$</span> (this means the union of all the subregions equals *B*) then <span>$$N(r_k) \sim \text{Poisson}(\mu(r_k))</span>.

-The reason I bring up the subregion modeling is for two reasons.
+I bring up this subregion modeling for two reasons.
 First, when we write the model in `JAGS` we are going to have to discretize the landscape to approximate the integral in the latent state model.
-So, we may as well start thinking about what that looks like now.
+So, we may as well start thinking about what breaking up the region into little pieces looks like now.
 Second, creating subregions makes it more intuitive to think about modeling occupancy instead of abundance.
 Why?
 Because if we set out to study a species in an area, chances are we know a priori that the probability at least one individual occupies *B* is 1, but there may be variation in the different subregions.
 To model occupancy we need to convert<span>$$\mu(r_k)$$</span> into a probability, which can be done with the inverse complimentary log-log link (inverse cloglog)

 $$\psi_k = Pr(N(r_k) > 0)  = (1 - \text{exp}({-\mu(r_k)}))$$